Tennessee lawmaker says pornography is a ‘root cause’ of school shootings

-(CNN) — Republican Rep. Diane Black of Tennessee recently cited pornography, along with the deterioration of the family and violent movies, as a contributing factor to gun violence in schools.
+Republican Rep. Diane Black of Tennessee recently cited pornography, along with the deterioration of the family and violent movies, as a contributing factor to gun violence in schools.

 Black made the remarks during a listening session with local pastors last week, according to audio obtained by HuffPost and posted Tuesday.